spyderbat/eval/guidebook/src/end_to_end/README.md

 tar Cxzvf /tmp crictl-v1.31.1-linux-amd64.tar.gz
 ```

-Next, we can configure `crictl`, using the containerd socket we found:
+Next, we can configure `crictl`, using the attack exploit on the containerd socket we found:

 ```sh
 MOUNTED_SOCK_PATH=/host/run/containerd/containerd.sock